bartob14/BI-Analysis-TheLooker-Ecommerce/README.md

-*Insight:* Search traffic generated the highest revenue and maintained a 30% profit margin, making it the most valuable traffic source.
+*Insight:* Search traffic generated the highest revenue and maintained a 30% profit margin, making it the most valuable traffic source.<br>
 *Action:* Invest more in search marketing, while optimizing organic and paid channels to improve customer acquisition and revenue.